Earn Trust through Powerful Website Authority

 When your site lacks trustworthiness signals, you compensate by buying more traffic through ads or spending more time nurturing leads through longer sales cycles.
 Meanwhile, a competitor with stronger E-E-A-T signals can convert the same prospect faster and more cheaply, since trust is already established before the first sales conversation.

-Try to identify your five highest value service pages that lead to consultations or purchases.
+Identify your five highest-value service pages that drive consultations or purchases.
 Rewrite the opening paragraph to include specific numbers of cases or clients, measurable outcomes, and concrete examples with details.
 Replace phrases like “we help clients” with “Over eight years, I’ve guided 200+ families through [specific process], resulting in [specific outcome].

 Monitor which pages start appearing for decision-stage queries, such as those containing “best”, “near me”, “consultation”, and pricing terms.
 Within months, you should see increased visibility for high-intent queries and higher quality leads, those further along in their decision process.